pedroalvesbatista/singularity-admindocs/installation.rst

 Install from Source
 -------------------

-To use the latest version of Singularity from GitHub you will need to build and install it from source.
+To use the latest version of Apptainer from GitHub you will need to build and install it from source.
 This may sound daunting, but the process is straightforward, and detailed below: